MEDI-CAL EXPANSION: COVERING MORE CALIFORNIANS

 • Narcotic Treatment Services

 Dental care, vision services and speech therapy are generally available only to children and youths under age 21, but certain adults and pregnant women are also eligible for these services.
-Dental services will be available to all adults starting May, 2014.
+Dental services is available to all adults.

 • For more information on dental services through Medi-Cal fee-for-service, please visit the Denti-Cal website at www.denti-cal.ca.gov.